 A member is not personally liable for any act done or omitted to be done in good faith by the Committee in the performance of any function under this Act.

 [21.
-Repealed by No. 14 of 1996 s.
+Deleted by No. 14 of 1996 s.
 4.]

 22. Particular duties of members